-All of the aeronautical knowledge and skills required to operate in instrument meteorological conditions (IMC) are detailed.
-Sections are dedicated to human and aerodynamic factors affecting instrument flight, the flight instruments, attitude instrument flying for airplanes, basic flight maneuvers used in IMC, attitude instrument flying for helicopters, navigation systems, the National Airspace System (NAS), the air traffic control (ATC) system, instrument flight rules (IFR) flight procedures, and IFR emergencies.
+This section covers the aeronautical knowledge and practical skills required for operating safely in instrument meteorological conditions (IMC).
+Topics include human and aerodynamic factors affecting instrument flight, aircraft flight instruments, attitude instrument flying techniques for both airplanes and helicopters, fundamental maneuvers performed solely by reference to instruments, navigation systems, the National Airspace System (NAS), air traffic control (ATC) services, instrument flight rules (IFR) procedures, and emergency operations under IFR.

 The National Airspace System